Anandamohan Bose

-Ananda Mohan Bose (আনন্দমোহন বসু) (23 September 1847 – 20 August 1906) was an Indian politician, academician, social reformer, and lawyer during the British Raj.
+Ananda Mohan Bose (আনন্দমোহন বসু) (23 September 1847 – 20 August 1906) was an Bengali politician, academic, social reformer, and lawyer during the British Raj.
 He co-founded the Indian National Association, one of the earliest Indian political organizations, and later became a senior leader of the Indian National Congress.
 In 1874, he became the first Indian Wrangler (a student who has completed the third year of the Mathematical Tripos with first-class honours) of the Cambridge University.
 He was also a prominent religious leader of Brahmoism and with Sivanath Sastri a leading light of Adi Dharm.

 Early life

 Ananda Mohan was born at Jaysiddhi village in Mymensingh District of Bengal province in British India (in Itna Upazila of Kishoreganj District of present-day Bangladesh).
 His father was Padmalochan Bose and mother was Umakishori Devi.
 He passed his entrance examination from the Mymensingh Zilla School under University of Calcutta and got first division in 1862.
 He passed his F.A. and B.A. examination from the Presidency College, Calcutta and secured first position in both the examination.
 In 1870, he went to England for higher education along with Keshab Chandra Sen. Ananda Mohan Bose studied mathematics at the University of Cambridge from 1870.
 He earned a First Class degree and was the first Indian wrangler.
 While in Britain, Bose also studied to become a barrister and was called to the Bar in 1874.
 In 1870, he received the Premchand Roychand studentship.